-Breyer’s expected retirement renews focus on potential replacements
+Breyer’s retirement renews focus on potential replacements

 Kang, who worked on judicial nominations in the Obama White House, said the Biden administration should consider candidates beyond those with an appellate background.
 “One reason there hasn’t been a Black woman justice is there’s never been a pipeline from the circuit courts,” he said.

 Senate Republicans zipped through Barrett’s nomination in just over four weeks to fill the seat left open by Ginsburg’s death.
-Barrett, a nominee of President Donald Trump, had been confirmed less than three years earlier to the 7th Circuit.
+Barrett, a nominee of Trump, had been confirmed less than three years earlier to the 7th Circuit.
 A graduate of Notre Dame Law School, Barrett is the sole sitting justice without an Ivy League degree.

 If confirmed to the D.C.
 Circuit, Childs would join Jackson, a former law clerk to Breyer and federal public defender.
 She served eight years on the District Court in D.C. and before that as a member of the federal sentencing commission.
 Jackson was confirmed last June with the votes of three Republican senators after a mostly uncontentious hearing.

 Meanwhile, Kruger, 45, was one of the youngest people ever to be nominated to the California Supreme Court.
 She took her seat in January 2015, nominated by Gov. Jerry Brown (D).
-Under the state’s system, one member of the three-person panel who found her qualified and then confirmed her was then-attorney general Kamala D. Harris — now the vice president.
+Under the state’s system, one member of the three-person panel who found her qualified and then confirmed her was then-Attorney General Kamala D. Harris — now the vice president.

 Robert Barnes, Alice Crites, Tyler Pager and Sean Sullivan contributed to this report.